renoust/talipot/doc/user/functions.rst

 CSV Import
 ==========

-Tulip proposes an import wizard for CSV files.
+Talipot proposes an import wizard for CSV files.
 Comma-separated values files are very common to store statistical data.
 The internal file structure is rather simple, consisting of records (one per line usually) containing several fields, separated with a special character (such as a comma, a semi-colon, an hash...).

 .. _csv_files: